 I spent a lot of time in Ethy Woods as a child, so it’s always a nostalgic treat to go back to the woodland said to have inspired Wind in the Willows.
 My favourite way to walk is to follow the fairly flat river until you reach Ethy Rock.
 Nature has designed the perfect spot to sit and enjoy a picnic while your dog can entertain themselves in the river.
 Back in the village there is a charming village shop where you can stock up on local produce as well as a pub complete with local ales and a quaint beer garden.
 If you feel like a different walk you can try the other side of the river too.
-Wander the magical woodland paths of Ethy Woods.

 3. Gribbin Head

 Menabilly is an excellent spot for exploring in Cornwall thanks to its mixture of woodland, headland and coast.
 My favourite walk in these parts is down to the beach of Polridmouth– where we inevitably stop so Monty can have a decent swim in the calm waters – before trucking on up the headland towards the red and white striped daymark tower.
 From here you’ll enjoy wonderful views.
 You could carry on along the coast to Polkerris if you’re feeling sprite-ly, but we usually get called back to the beach to further appease a certain golden retriever's swimming habit.
-Splash in the sea with your favourite four-legged friend on this dog walk.

 4. Bedruthan Steps